-The manager shall provide the council with thirty (30) days written notice of his intention to resign his position.
+The manager shall provide the council with thirty (30) days written notice of the managers intention to resign from the position.
 The manager shall assist the council in the recruitment and selection of a replacement, if requested by the council.
 In the event of resignation due to health reasons, the period of written notice shall be determined in conference between the city manager and the council.